Skip to main content

 Additional Notes

-• When the SSL certificate has been replace, please note that on already enrolled Apple devices, the Signing Certificate inside the Silverback Profile will be shown as expired, but they will still work as usual, as the profile has been signed at the enrollment process.
+• When the SSL certificate has been replaced, please note that on already enrolled Apple devices, the Signing Certificate inside the Silverback Profile will be shown as expired, but they will still work as usual, as the profile has been signed at the enrollment process.
 For new devices, the profiles will be signed with the new SSL certificate.

 • Was this article helpful?